Dobi-III

 Dobi-III is the third and the last aircraft designed by Lithuanian aviator Jurgis Dobkevičius.
 Fighter Dobi-III was designed and tested in 1924.
 On June 8, 1926, it crashed at Kaunas Aerodrome killing its designer.

+The Dobi-III used the same powerplant as Lithuanian Fokker D.VII aircraft (a BMW IIIa), was covered in a plywood skin (except the fabric covered flaps), and would have been armed with two Vickers machine guns (not fitted).
+Due to its poor visibility it was dubbed the "blind cow" by the German press.